arnabs542/interviewpractice/recursion/generate-all-subsets-of-size-k.md

     return helper(nums, n, 0, k)
 ```

 Another recursive method is to frame the problem in a more focused manner.
 There are two possibilities for a subset - it does not contain 1, or it does contain 1.
-In the first case, we return all subsets of size $$\small k$$ of $$\small \{2,3,...,n\}$$; in the second case, we return compute all $$\small k-1$$ sized subsets of $$\small \{2,3,...,n\}$$ and add 1 to each of them.
+In the first case, we return all subsets of size $\small k$ of $\small \{2,3,...,n\}$; in the second case, we return compute all $\small k-1$ sized subsets of $\small \{2,3,...,n\}$ and add 1 to each of them.

-In the helper function above, the arguments `nums, N, start, k` respectively represent the input array, the size of the current subarray, the starting element of the current subarray, and $$\small k$$.
-If the current subarray starting from `start` is exactly size $$\small k$$, then return the entire subarray, since we can't shrink it anymore.
+In the helper function above, the arguments `nums, N, start, k` respectively represent the input array, the size of the current subarray, the starting element of the current subarray, and $\small k$.
+If the current subarray starting from `start` is exactly size $\small k$, then return the entire subarray, since we can't shrink it anymore.
 Otherwise, we generate all subarrays containing and excluding the current element.